leucos/ansible-tuto/step-08/README.md

 Note the `tags: deploy` line allows you to execute just a part of the playbook.
 Let's say you push a new version for your site.
 You want to speed up and execute only the part that takes care of deployment.
-Tags allows you to do it.
+Tags allow you to do it.
 Of course, "deploy" is just a string, it doesn't have any specific meaning and can be anything.
 Let's see how to use it: